 For your understanding, we have also created a walkthrough for Beam’s introduction screen.
-In that guide we explain how Beam’s connection works and how the Wi-Fi setup works, and how you can successfully connect Beam to your home Wi-Fi.
+In that guide we explain how Beam’s connection works, how the Wi-Fi setup works and how you can successfully connect Beam to your home Wi-Fi.
 However, if you run into Wi-Fi issues there or even after the introduction screen, then this guide will hopefully solve your problems!

 Trouble connecting Beam to your Wi-Fi network.

-When having trouble connecting Beam to your Wi-Fi network, please take into account the information as set out below:
+When having trouble connecting Beam to your Wi-Fi network, please take the following information into account:

 – If you use a password with special characters (such as !, @, #, () or any spaces in your password, etc) Beam might show a connection error or takes a long time to unsuccessfully connect.
 There seems to be a bug that causes these symbols not to be accepted on Beam for passwords.
 We have fixed this issue with the latest version of the Beam Remote app.

 – Try using Beam closer to your router to see if your well within Wi-Fi range.

 – If you use Beam in a lamp with a metal shader, the Wi-Fi signal gets blocked.
 Try to connect Beam to Wi-Fi in a different surrounding, for example on a wooden table.

 – If other devices experience the same connectivity issues you should contact your internet service provider.